3 steps to becoming everyone’s favorite panelist

 If you’ve ever received an invitation to speak on a panel and found yourself hesitating to accept, you’re not alone.
+Here are 3 Tips to help you become everybody’s favorite panelist.

 Panel discussions can be disorganized, poorly-moderated, and filled with unknowns.
 What if you say the wrong thing?
 What if the other panelists look smarter than you?